There are two different types of assessments that happen at Riverside:

 We have consistently been a high achieving school and we aim to stay that way!

-The results for last year can be found on the “Performance Data” page of this website.
+The results for the most recent year can be found on the “Performance Data” page of this website.

-Any parent who wishes to see their child’s assessments can do so.
-We use Parents’ Days to share assessment information, agree your child’s personal targets and suggest ways forward.
+Any parent who wishes to see their child’s assessments can do so – just speak to the Head of School, Helen Baldry.
+We use Parents’ Evening Meetings to share assessment information, agree your child’s personal targets and suggest ways forward.
 These meetings are invaluable to your child’s education and help us improve our standards.

-By working together we can ensure each child achieves their potential and has a strong foundation for the next stage of their learning journey.
+By working together, we can ensure every child achieves their potential and has a strong foundation for the next stage of their learning journey.